emaalberti/UISProject_NLPAnalysis/README.md

 # UISProject_NLPAnalysis

-# Reddit Semantic Analysis – A Case Study on Public Discourse

 ## Abstract
 This repository contains the implementation of a Natural Language Processing (NLP) pipeline developed to investigate public discourse on Reddit.
 The project focuses on collecting, preprocessing, and analyzing large-scale textual data to extract semantic patterns and community narratives.